tjgran01/cfilemanual/cfilemanual/scripts/README.md

 where involved in this study?", "How many sensors did you use?", etc. It's aim is to then generate templates for the user to input values into via manual entry, or copying and pasting from another spreadsheet export such as SurveyMonkey or Qualtrics.

+If a researcher does not intend to create conditions files by hand then the output from this script will also serve as a backbone to 'check' the marks in the data to ensure that everything is correctly lining up.
+This means that a researcher should run this script first because it will also act as a sanity checker to ensure that the automated conditions file generation scripts are
+a) working properly and b) The data fed into the system isn't inconsistent with what the experimenter is expecting.
+For example - if during the creation of this script the experimenter states that session 1 of the experiment has 20 tasks, but the data is marked with 22 onsets, then the experimenter knows that there might be something odd about a particular dataset, and can further examine the data to ensure that everything is accurate.

 #### **This file takes as input**: